Walking With The Wounded: supporting vulnerable veterans and a pathway to change

 In November 2018, Walking With The Wounded were named IPS Centre of Excellence for Veterans by the Centre for Mental Health for the Manchester hub, becoming the only veteran organisation globally to have achieved this standard of excellence.

 If you are looking for veteran support, Walking With The Wounded’s dedicated team are here to help.
-For legal advice from our specialist military lawyers, email MilitaryEnquiries@wilkinchapman.co.uk or call our freephone number 0800 046 2567 during office hours.
+For legal advice from our specialist military lawyers, email MilitaryEnquiries@wilkinchapman.co.uk outside of office hours or call our freephone number 0800 046 2567 on weekdays between 9am and 5pm.